HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Introduction

 \section{Introduction}

-Synthetic visual data are widely utilized for training and evaluating computer vision algorithms in scenarios where real-world data collection is expensive, unsafe, or impractical.
-While modern simulation platforms \citep{carla} can generate large-scale visual datasets \citep{pscs-i} with accurate annotations, the difference between the synthetic and real-world images, known as the appearance simulation-to-reality (sim2real) gap \citep{carla2real}, often limits the real-world generalization performance of deep learning-based algorithms trained exclusively on synthetic data.
+Video game engines are widely used for deep learning research in order to train and evaluate Computer Vision (CV) algorithms in scenarios that are expensive, unsafe, or impractical to simulate in the real world \cite{pscs-i, NITA2026106013, seed4d}.
+While the photorealism of game engines has been improved by State-of-The-Art (SoTA) rendering technologies, such as Lumen of Unreal Engine 5 (UE5), there is still a significant difference between the rendered and real-world images, known as the simulation-to-reality (sim2real) appearance gap \cite{carla2real, sim2real_lane, pscs-i}, which often limits the real-world generalization performance of deep learning-based CV algorithms trained exclusively on rendered images.